 Drug Possession

 While Proposition 47 reduced some drug possession felonies to misdemeanors, drug possession is still a serious crime, and you could face up to a year in jail.
 Potential penalties for possession of a controlled substance may depend on the type of drug involved, and you could face a misdemeanor or a felony charge.
-Generally speaking, you would not be charged for possession of marijuana as long as you have only a small amount, or you have a medical marijuana card and were following the rules regarding medicinal use.

 Drug Trafficking

 Federal drug trafficking is a serious charge, carrying much stiffer penalties, including all the way up to life in prison.
-If you’ve been arrested and charged with federal drug trafficking, don’t hire just any drug crimes lawyer: Hire one with federal court experience.
-You may face federal charges if the crime occurred on federal property, if you violated the federal Controlled Substances Act (CSA), or you were arrested by the DEA or other federal agency.
+If you’ve been arrested and charged with federal drug trafficking, don’t hire just any drug crimes attorney in Glendale: Hire one with federal court experience.

 Intent to Sell Marijuana

-Even though California decriminalized marijuana use for people over the age of 21, it is still illegal for individuals to sell it, or even give it away.
-The law now allows for certain businesses to sell marijuana for recreational or medicinal use, but you as an an individual can be arrested for trying to sell marijuana.
+Even though California decriminalized marijuana use for people over the age of 21, it is still illegal for individuals to sell it or even give it away.
+The law now allows for certain businesses to sell marijuana for recreational or medicinal use, but you as an individual can be arrested for trying to sell marijuana.
 Depending on the specific circumstances, you can be charged with a misdemeanor or a felony.

 Marijuana Cultivation

 Under California’s new recreational marijuana use law, if you’re over 21, you can grow marijuana for your personal use.
 However, you are strictly limited to 6 plants per person.
 If you are accused of growing more than this, you can be arrested and charged with marijuana cultivation.
-The rules are different if you have a medical marijuana card.
-You can have 12 immature plants, or more, with a doctor’s recommendation, but it may only be for your personal medicinal use.

 Possession for Sale

-If you’ve been charged with drug possession for sale, or felony drug trafficking, call us right away.
-Drug trafficking is a serious crime, with serious penalties.
-You can be charged with possession for sale even if you didn’t actually complete a sale.
 You can also be charged with possession for sale even if you only have one dose in your possession.
 The important part is police think you had “intent to sell.”
-When we take your case, we’ll help you build a strong defense, and work to get the charges reduced or even dropped.
+When we take your case, we’ll help you build a strong defense and work to get the charges reduced or even dropped.

 Possession of Meth

 Possession of meth, or methamphetamine, is a very serious charge in California, more so than some other drug possession charges.
-It may be a misdemeanor charge if it’s your first offense, and we may be able to help you avoid jail time if you qualify for a drug diversion program and agree to enter treatment” with or a felony charge if you have a previous conviction for one of a number of crimes.
+It may be a misdemeanor charge if it’s your first offense, and we may be able to help you avoid jail time if you qualify for a drug diversion program and agree to enter treatment for a felony charge if you have a previous conviction for one of a number of crimes.
 Charges and penalties are also more serious if you were attempting to sell or manufacture methamphetamine.

 Possession of Vicodin

 Vicodin is a painkiller prescribed by doctors for pain caused by a number of medical conditions.
-However, it is highly addictive, and is now sold on the streets.
-If you are arrested for possession of vicodin without a prescription, call us for assistance.
-Vicodin is a brand name for hydrocodone.
-Hydrocodone and oxycodone (Oxycontin) are medically prescribed Schedule II drugs, with a high potential for abuse.
-Many people move on from an addiction to vicodin or oxy to heroin use.
+However, it is highly addictive and is now sold on the streets.
+If you are arrested for possession of Vicodin without a prescription, call us for assistance.

 California’s Uniform Controlled Substances Act spells out the various drug charges and the penalties associated with those charges if you are convicted.

-Our goal is to get your charges reduced or dismissed, and to keep you out of jail or get a reduced sentence.
+Our goal is to get your charges reduced or dismissed and to keep you out of jail or get a reduced sentence.
 At the end of the day, we just want to get you the best possible outcome.

 Talk to a Glendale, CA Drug Crimes Lawyer for Free

 If you or a loved one has been arrested on drug charges, you need an experienced drug crimes lawyer on your side.
-Call the Simmrin Law Group in Glendale at 310-997-4688 or use our contact form for a free case evaluation.
+Call the Simmrin Law Group in Glendale or use our contact form for a free case evaluation.
 We’re available to help you 24/7.

-Call or text (310) 928-9347 or complete a Free Case Evaluation form
+Call or text (310) 896-2723 or complete a Free Case Evaluation form